ZJU-UoE-CCW-LAB/scCDC/README.md

 install.packages('Seurat')
 ```

-If you have want to use Seurat V4, please check the scCDC version 1.3, which can be installed with the following code in `R`:
+If you want to use Seurat V4, please check the scCDC version 1.3, which can be installed with the following code in `R`:
 ``` R
 install_github("ZJU-UoE-CCW-LAB/scCDC",ref = "sccdc-1.3")
 ```